 These deciding factors can be different for every buyer; however, you can make several key predictions, as most deciding factors come down to:

 - Price – Which option is the most cost-efficient option?

 - Quality – Which option seems to be of the highest quality/effectiveness?

 - Reliability – Which option comes from the most trusted, reliable source?

-BONUS TIP: When launching a crowdfunding campaign for a new product or gadget, you should use similar tactics to the above in your crowdfunding video.
+Pro Tip: When launching a crowdfunding campaign for a new product or gadget, you should use similar tactics to the above in your crowdfunding video.
 Crowdfunding videos must be engaging to help sell your company’s purpose and vision to would-be campaign backers and future customers.
 Your crowdfunding video should make the viewer aware of an important problem fundamental to your company’s core mission, provide them with specific information to evaluate and consider your product or service against potential other options, and inspire them into making the decision to back your campaign.

-And like the hero’s journey, the buyer’s journey is universal – we all go through the same process when making the decision to buy, even if we don’t realize it.
+And like the hero’s journey, the buyer’s journey is universal.
+We all go through the same process when making the decision to buy, even if we don’t realize it.
 By using video, you’re able to capture the buyer’s imagination better than any other type of content.
 Why do you think we love the movies so much?